-Loosely speaking, our combinatorial lemma provides a way of generating sequences of pairwise independent random points so that any assignment of values to the sequences must induce consistent values on the individual elements.
-This is obtained by a "consistency test" which samples a constant number of sequences.
+Loosely speaking, our combinatorial lemma provides a method of generating sequences of pairwise independent random points so that any assignment of values to the sequences either induces essentially consistent values on the individual elements or is detected as inconsistent.
+This is achieved by a "consistency test" which samples a constant number of sequences (and obtains the values assigned to these sequences).
 We stress that the length of the sequences as well as the domain from which the elements are chosen are parameters, which may grow while the number of samples remains fixed.